Small-JS/SmallJS/Examples/Electron/Electron.md

 Note: \
 Only the functionality needed for this example is currently implemented in the Electron base classes.\
 They are by no means complete yet.
 If you want to contribute, feel free :).

+## Linux

+Ubuntu 24.04 restricts the use of sandboxes, preventing Electron startup.
+To lift this restrictions that execute:

+`sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0`